Jicama Corn Black Bean Salad

 How to Make Jicama Corn Black Bean Salad

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 1. Prep the Jicama: Following the directions above, peel and dice the jicama and set aside in a large mixing bowl.
-It should be about 30-40 percent of the overall volume of your salad depending on your preference.
+It should be about 30-40 percent of the overall volume of your salad, depending on your preference.

 2. Drain the Black Beans: Open the can of black beans and empty them into a colander over the sink, rinsing thoroughly.
 Add to the mixing bowl with the jicama.